sindresorhus/callsites/readme.md

 - `getLineNumber`: if this function was defined in a script returns the current line number
 - `getColumnNumber`: if this function was defined in a script returns the current column number
 - `getEvalOrigin`: if this function was created using a call to eval returns a CallSite object representing the location where eval was called
-- `isToplevel`: is this a toplevel invocation, that is, is this the global object?
+- `isToplevel`: is this a top-level invocation, that is, is this the global object?
 - `isEval`: does this call take place in code defined by a call to eval?
 - `isNative`: is this call in native V8 code?
 - `isConstructor`: is this a constructor call?